twbs/bootstrap/README.md

 + **build** - `make`
 This will run the less compiler on the bootstrap lib and compile to core-hq/hqwebapp/static/hq-bootstrap The lessc compiler and uglifyjs are required for this command to run.

++ **build** - `make direct`
+This will directly use the lessc install in /opt.
+Use this when you have conflicts with the ruby gem of lessc.

 + **build** - `make extra`
 This will compile everything but the .less files. uglify-js is necessary for this.